 When Instagram first rolled out, it was just a place to share photos.
 As time went by, Instagram became less like a photo album, and more like social media, adding features for communication with other users.
 One of the most popular features has been the addition of Direct Messages.
 With DMs, users can now chat on-on-one and create group chats in order to message each other on the app without the whole world seeing the conversation.
 While there are plenty of messaging apps out there, there are many people who use Instagram as their main instant messaging service.

-Unfortunately, Instagram wasn’t really designed to organize a whole chat log of DMs, and it shows in the relative paucity of tools for managing your DM inbox.
-Once your inbox gets cluttered, whether with old messages from your friends or with spam and sketchy links sent by scammers (never tap or click on a link in an Instagram DM if you don’t know the person who sent it, by the way!), there quickly comes a day when you look at the mess and wonder what’s what.
+At the same time, Instagram wasn’t really designed to organize a whole chat log of DMs, and it shows in the relative paucity of tools for managing your DM inbox.
+Between messages from your friends, spam, and sketchy links sent by scammers (never tap or click on a link in an Instagram DM if you don’t know the person who sent it, by the way!), there quickly comes a day when you look at the mess and wonder what’s what.
 Is there a way to delete all your conversations at once and get a fresh start?

 Can You Delete All Conversations at Once?